titu1994/neural-architecture-search/README.md

 - Uses Keras to define and train children / generated networks, which are defined in Tensorflow by the Controller RNN.
 - Define a state space by using `StateSpace`, a manager which adds states and handles communication between the Controller RNN and the user.
-- `Reinforce` manages the training and evaluation of the Controller RNN
+- `Controller` manages the training and evaluation of the Controller RNN
 - `NetworkManager` handles the training and reward computation of a Keras model

 # Usage